ndonfris/fish-lsp/docs/MAN_FILE.md

   `--no-export`               don't use export flag when generating environment variables
   `--no-comments`             skip outputting comments
   `--confd`                   output for redirecting to conf.d/fish-lsp.fish
+  `--json`                    output `fish_lsp_*` initialization variables as JSON object (for vscode `settings.json`)

 ### `info`

 show the build info of fish-lsp

   `--bin`                     show the path of the fish-lsp executable
-  `--repo`                    show the path of the entire fish-lsp repo
+  `--path`                    show the path of the entire fish-lsp installation
-  `--time`                    show the path of the entire fish-lsp repo
+  `--build-time`              show the path of the entire fish-lsp repo
+  `--build-type`              show the build type of the command
-  `--env`                     show the env variables used
+  `-v` or `--version`           show the lsp version
-  `--lsp-version`             show the lsp version
+  `--lsp-version`             show the vscode-languageserver version
   `--capabilities`            show the lsp capabilities
   `--man-file`                show the man file path
   `--log-file`                show the log file path
+  `--show`                    show the man/log file contents (needs to be paired with `--log-file` or `--man-file`)
-  `--extra`                   show all info, including capabilities, paths, and version
+  `--extra`                   show debugging server info (capabilities, paths, version, etc.)
+  `--verbose`                 show debugging server info (capabilities, paths, version, etc.)
+  `--check-health`            run diagnostics and report health status
+  `--health-check`            run diagnostics and report health status
   `--time-startup`            time the startup of the fish-lsp executable
-  `--health-check`            run diagnostics and report health status
+  `--time-only`               show brief summary of the startup timing
+  `--use-workspace <PATH>`    use the workspace at the specified directory path when `fish-lsp info --time-startup` is used
+  `--no-warning`              disable message in the `fish-lsp info --time-startup` output
+  `--show-files`              show the files that were indexed during startup when `fish-lsp info --time-startup` is used
+  `--dump-parse-tree <FILE>`  show the tree-sitter AST for the specified file
+  `--no-color`                disable color output in the `fish-lsp info --dump-file-tree` output

 ### `url`

 show a helpful url related to the fish-lsp

   `--repo` or `--git`           show the github repo
   `--npm`                     show the npm package url
   `--homepage`                show the homepage